ritamontalto/FinTech-Funnel-Analysis/README.md

 #### How is credit risk reflected in pricing?
 Applicants with lower estimated credit scores receive higher average interest rates, indicating that lending decisions follow a risk-based pricing strategy.

+#### What opportunities exist to improve lending performance?
+Funnel inefficiencies represent a potential opportunity to increase funded loan volume and lending revenue by improving conversion at key stages of the customer journey.

 #### How can the business improve performance?
-Reducing applicant attrition at the largest funnel bottleneck represents the greatest opportunity to increase funded loans while maintaining portfolio quality.
+Improving applicant conversion at the largest funnel bottleneck represents the greatest opportunity to increase funded loans while maintaining portfolio quality.

 ## Business Recommendations
-- **Reduce applicant attrition before document submission** by simplifying the document upload experience and identifying friction points in the application journey
+- **Reduce applicant drop-off before document submission** by simplifying the document upload experience and identifying friction points in the application journey
-- **Prioritize acquisition channels** that consistently combine high approval rates with low charge-off rates to maximize portfolio profitability
+- **Prioritize acquisition channels** that consistently combine high approval rates with low charge-off rates to maximize portfolio performance
 - **Monitor portfolio quality continuously** across customer segments and credit score bands to detect changes in lending risk early
 - **Refine underwriting strategies** for borderline applicants by balancing approval rates with expected portfolio performance rather than relying solely on application volume
 - **Track funnel conversion and portfolio KPIs** through interactive dashboards to support data driven decision-making and continuous process improvement